debuggermalhotra/Bloggit/README.md

 [![Build Status](https://travis-ci.org/debuggermalhotra/Bloggit.svg?branch=master)](https://travis-ci.org/debuggermalhotra/Bloggit)

-> ### Yet to write tests as you can see, the build is failing right now.
+> ### Yet to write tests, as you can see the build is failing right now.
 Sucks though!